EMDR Adult, Complex Trauma & Dissociation Specialist Intensive Program

 · Florida Certification Board

 · The California Board of Behavioral Sciences.
-Ce-Classes.com is approved to provide continuing education by the following professional organizations: ASWB and APA.
-The California Board of Behavioral Sciences, BBS, recognizes relevant course work/training that has been approved by these nationally recognized certifying bodies to satisfy renewal requirements.
+The California Board of Behavioral Sciences, BBS, recognizes relevant course work/training that has been approved by nationally recognized certifying bodies, such as APA, to satisfy renewal requirements.

 Department’s State Board for Social Work as an approved provider of